 Addressing a child’s anxious behaviour.
 We cover the effect that role-modelling will have on children’s or teenager’s anxiety.
 We explore the four most likely behavioural responses a child will have to anxiety.
 We learn how to help children be more in touch with their bodies, and use physical activity to relieve anxiety.
 We cover the “zone of proximal development” such that it can guide us in creating the right kind of behavioural experiments for children to challenge their anxious thoughts or behaviours.

 Helping children to respond to the physical symptoms of anxiety.
 We focus on understanding the physicality of anxiety, giving you the skills to teach a child about what is happening in their body and two techniques that they can use to reduce their levels of adrenaline, such that they physically feel less anxious.

-Knowing when a child’s anxiety might need professional help.
 We look at a range of common anxiety disorders that might indicate a child needs more help than we can offer.
 Specifically, we explore OCD, Separation Anxiety Disorder, Panic Disorder, Selective Mutism and a range of Phobias.

 I’m a clinical psychologist, specialising in working with children, teenagers and their families with over 20 years experience.
 I’m also an Adjunct Associate Professor in the School of Psychology, UCD.

 The heart of my work is my clinical practice and I meet with children and teenagers with a whole host of psychological issues ranging from anxiety, to self-harm, bullying, social isolation, school related difficulties, family conflict, challenging behaviour, abuse related trauma, coping with chronic medical issues and sometimes work exclusively with parents on their parenting of their family.